Open to Buy Reporting

 1. Click Show.

-1. In the Grid Screen, drag the Dept. Name Column into the grey box that says "Drag here to set row groups".
+2. In the grid screen, drag the Dept. Name column into the grey box labelled 'Drag here to set row groups'.

 1. Review the Total Cost (Tot.
-Cost) column for current stock values per department and at the bottom for the business total.
+Cost) column for current stock values per department, and the business total at the bottom.

 2. Department Comparison Report